jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

   * For Gherkin-based tests, the tags are applied via the syntax ``@<Tag>`` where the ``<Tag>`` is the value defined in the Tag column.
 Tags may span across multiple lines and logically-grouped tags should appear together (e.g., adding a Status_ tag and the associated Tickets_)

-  * For CAFE-based tests, the tags are applied via the syntax ``@tags("<Tag 1>", "<Tag 2>", ...)``, where the quoted tag values are the values defined in the Tag column.
+  * For Unittest and CAFE-based tests, the tags are applied via the syntax ``@tags("<Tag 1>", "<Tag 2>", ...)``, where the quoted tag values are the values defined in the Tag column.
 Tags must all be contained in the same decorator.

 * Report As – The 'report as' column defines the resulting value which will be written to the coverage metrics when that tag is encountered in a source file.